Below are common questions about running a migration with the data migration service.

 Running a migrationHow long will a migration take?

-The duration depends on a number of factors, such as:
+The duration depends on several factors, such as:

 - The number of users you’re migrating.

-- The number and size of messages being migrated.
+- The number and size of items being migrated.

 - The performance of the legacy server you’re migrating from.

-- Network bandwidth and latency between Google and the legacy server.
+- Latency between Google and the legacy server.

-Yes, you can choose a custom date range to specify the entire period on your legacy account.
+Yes, you can choose a custom start date to specify the entire period on your legacy account.
 If you have many years or multiple gigabytes of data, we don't recommend migrating all email messages in a single migration.
 It takes a long time to complete a migration of this size.
-For details on custom date ranges, see Specify a migration start date.
+For details on custom start dates, go to Specify a migration start date.

-If you’re migrating from Microsoft® Exchange® or Office 365®, any new messages delivered into the legacy account during the migration are transferred until you exit the migration.
+If you’re migrating from Microsoft Exchange or Exchange Online (Office 365), any new messages delivered into the legacy account during the migration are transferred until you exit the migration.
 If you’re migrating from any other platform, any new messages delivered to the legacy account during the migration are not migrated.
+For more details, go to How do I migrate newly received emails (those received after the migration completes)?

 No. The data migration service is designed to allow only one migration at a time to a specific user.